 Women in science is a hot topic around our house.
 How can we get more girls and young women interested in science programs in elementary school, secondary school and beyond?
 My husband graduated with a science degree in civil engineering and women were greatly outnumbered by men in his graduating class.
 So, how do we get more girls interested in pursuing a career in science?
-This is a great topic at any time of the year, but especially during Women’s History Month and on International Women’s Day.
+For me, I find books are always a great place to start.
+This is why I pulled together this collection of the best children’s books about female scientists…a great collection to explore during Women’s History Month and on International Women’s Day.

 Disclosure: There are Amazon Affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.

 I always find that the best place to start examining an issue is to look at the history.
 What we often don’t see represented in today’s media are all of the amazing women who have made a profound contribution to modern science.
 With two growing daughters in our household, I have been looking for ways to connect our daughters to the rich history of women in science and show them that women really can do anything.